wvanbreukelen/Flyer-2.0/README.md

 * This framework uses the MVC pattern
 * This framework is in development, expect some (major) bugs
 * This framework is inspired by Laravel
-* This part of the framework is in alpha status

 ### Installation